ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

 The mount point of the file storage instance can be obtained from the {{site.data.keyword.filestorage_short}} listing page or through an API call - `SoftLayer_Network_Storage::getNetworkMountAddress()`.
 {:tip}

-1. Install the required packages/tools.
+1. Install the required tools.
    ```
    # yum -y install nfs-utils nfs-utils-lib
    ```